common-workflow-language/cwl-v1.2/design-documents/conditionals-2019.md

 having to explicitly think about the condition for each case without having recourse to an automatic fallback can remove sources of bugs.

-In programing languages `if-else` constructs utilize the concept of a code block and the two halves of the `if-else` or the clauses of a `switch` form a collection of function invocations or commands that are grouped together.
+In programming languages `if-else` constructs utilize the concept of a code block and the two halves of the `if-else` or the clauses of a `switch` form a collection of function invocations or commands that are grouped together.